semgrep/semgrep-docs/docs/semgrep-ci.md

 ## Custom rules

-Run custom rules by using their identifiers (e.g., `s/susan:named-rule`) in the same manner as done for registry rules and rulesets.
+!!! info
+    See [Writing rules](writing-rules/overview.md) to learn how to write custome rules.

+Your own custom rules can be added to your Semgrep CI configuration just like [Registry rules](#registry-rules-and-rulesets) by:

+1. Including their [Playground](https://semgrep.dev/editor) share ID (e.g. `s/susan:named-rule`)
+2. Adding the directory or file path to the local file containing the rule
+3. Adding the rule to a `.semgrep/` directory, which is included by default

-If no rule configuration is found in a GitHub Action workflow or GitLab CI/CD file, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
-If none of these provide a configuration, Semgrep CI will exit with a failing status code.
+If none of these provide a configuration, and no other rules are specified in your config, Semgrep CI will exit with a non-zero error code.

+[ TODO - QA this and make sure the logic is right]
 ## Merge and pull requests

 For GitHub Actions, to scan only for issues introduced by a branch at pull request time, trigger the Semgrep workflow on a pull request event by adding the following to the Semgrep workflow file: